-B Book Value Par Value Weighted Average Implied Interest Rate December 31, 2021 \$ 11,003,026 \$ 11,004,433 0.04 % December 31, 2020 \$ 22,171,296 \$ 22,175,690 0.09 % under its AHP solely in the form of direct grants.
+Book Value Par Value Weighted Average Implied Interest Rate December 31, 2022 \$ 46,270,265 \$ 46,634,885 3.96 % December 31, 2021 \$ 11,003,026 \$ 11,004,433 0.04 % under its AHP solely in the form of direct grants.
 Annually, each FHLBank must set aside for the AHP 10 percent of its current year's income before charges for AHP (as adjusted for interest expense on mandatorily redeemable capital stock), subject to a collective minimum contribution for all 11 FHLBanks of \$100 million.
 The exclusion of interest expense on mandatorily redeemable capital stock is required pursuant to a Finance Agency regulatory interpretation.
 If the result of the aggregate 10 percent calculation is less than \$100 million for all 11 FHLBanks, then the FHLB Act requires the shortfall to be allocated among the FHLBanks based on the ratio of each FHLBank's income before AHP to the sum of the income before AHP of all of the FHLBanks provided, however, that each FHLBank's required annual AHP contribution is limited to its annual net earnings before the contribution.
-There was no shortfall during the years ended December 31, 2021, 2020 or 2019.
+There was no shortfall during the years ended December 31, 2022, 2021 or 2020.
 If a FHLBank determines that its required contributions are contributing to its financial instability, it may apply to the Finance Agency for a temporary suspension of its AHP contributions.
-No FHLBank applied for a suspension of its AHP contributions in 2021, 2020 or 2019.
+No FHLBank applied for a suspension of its AHP contributions in 2022, 2021 or 2020.